 St John came to Tubabao in April 1949 and lived here for three months.
 He led the first Pascha service on the island, in the cathedral which is dedicated to the Holy Mother of God.
 Afterward he went to the USA where he succeeded in obtaining permission for Russians from Tubabao to enter the country.

 |Photos of the saint on Tubabao|

-A few days ago, our missionary in the Philippines, the monk Philip (Balingit) visited these places.
+A few days ago, Filipino missionary monk Philip (Balingit) visited these places.
 It turned out that several of the buildings made by Russians are still preserved.
 The Russian camp’s flagpole is now used at the elementary school.

 It seems that this place is promising for the mission, and it would be good to continue to pay attention to it.
-Maybe in the future it will be possible to revive the Holy Mother of God Cathedral, it would have mattered to the Orthodox Filipinos and other places as St. John of Shanghai — the only Orthodox saint to have visited this country.
+Maybe in the future it will be possible to revive the Holy Mother of God Cathedral – This seems a worthy honor to St John of Shanghai — the only Orthodox saint to have visited this country.